MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-security-recommendation.md

 - **Open software page** - Open the software page to get more context on the software and how it's distributed.
 The information can include threat context, associated recommendations, weaknesses discovered, number of exposed devices, discovered vulnerabilities, names and detailed of devices with the software installed, and version distribution.

-- [**Remediation options**](tvm-security-recommendation.md#request-remediation) - Submit a remediation request to open a ticket in Microsoft Intune for your IT Administrator to pick up and address.
+- [**Remediation options**](tvm-remediation.md) - Submit a remediation request to open a ticket in Microsoft Intune for your IT Administrator to pick up and address.

-- [**Exception options**](tvm-security-recommendation.md#file-for-exception) - Submit an exception, provide justification, and set exception duration if you can't remediate the issue yet.
+- [**Exception options**](tvm-exception.md) - Submit an exception, provide justification, and set exception duration if you can't remediate the issue yet.

 >[!NOTE]
 >When a change is made on a device, it typically takes two hours for the data to be reflected in the Microsoft Defender Security Center.
 However, it may sometimes take longer.

-### Investigate changes in machine exposure or impact
+### Investigate changes in device exposure or impact

-If there is a large jump in the number of exposed machines, or a sharp increase in the impact on your organization exposure score and configuration score, then that security recommendation is worth investigating.
+If there is a large jump in the number of exposed devices, or a sharp increase in the impact on your organization exposure score and configuration score, then that security recommendation is worth investigating.

 1. Select the recommendation and **Open software page**
 2. Select the **Event timeline** tab to view all the impactful events related to that software, such as new vulnerabilities or new public exploits.
 [Learn more about event timeline](threat-and-vuln-mgt-event-timeline.md)